pangeo-data/education-material/pedagogy/core/README.md

 # core

-Additional ideas and notes on learning Python for geoscience.
+Ideas and notes on learning Python for geoscience... what is essential?

-## Stuff that I find particularly frustrating (unsorted grumbling)
+## Stuff I find frustrating (unsorted grumbling)

 ### Theme: How do I know what's expected versus what is aberrant?
 Then how do I debug?
 - Being polemical again: Seeing 'this is how you do X in Python' is step one (only) of about five steps